dailybruin/the-stack/_posts/2018-11-20-2018db-recruitment.md

 <div id="acceptance-rate-years-graph" align="center"></div>
 <div id="acceptance-rate-years-hover-info" style="margin-left: 80px;"></div>
 <p class = "para" align="center"><strong>
-*Double click on a section to view just its line or go back to all the sections.
-Single click on a section to add or remove its line from the graph.
+*Double-click on the legend to view specific sections or go back to the original graph.
+Single-click on a section to add or remove its line from the graph.
 </strong></p>

 <br>